Quick start

 The development token URL will show up in the section:

-The development token URL will generate random user names by default.
-If you would like to specify user details, you may pass them in the query string using:
+The development token URL will generate random user data by default.
+As mentioned above, the user data will be returned from the pool of 10 predefined users.
+If you would like to specify your user details or set different roles and permissions, you may pass them in the query string using:

-– The unique ID of the user in your system.user.email
+(Optional) – The unique ID of the user in your system.user.name

 (Optional) – Email address.user.avatar

-then you may connect to CKEditor Cloud Services as user Jane Doe with the ID 13 using the customized development token URL: https://17717-dev.cke-cs-dev.com/token/dev/XXX?user.name=Jane%20Doe&user.id=13
+then you may connect to CKEditor Cloud Services as the user Jane Doe with the ID 13 using the customized development token URL: https://17717-dev.cke-cs.com/token/dev/XXX?user.name=Jane%20Doe&sub=13

 # Writing your own token endpoint